 But it can significantly impact your well-being if you have serious financial needs, like car repairs or medical bills.
 At this point, some people decide to turn to “no credit check” lenders who offer predatory products like payday loans.

 Though short-term, these loans for bad credit have extraordinarily high APRs.
 They often lead people into a cycle of never-ending fees for what started off as just borrowing a few hundred dollars.
 Luckily, there are many ways to avoid ending up in this situation.

 What to Expect with a Bad Credit Loan

-When you start looking for online personal loans, it’s important to be aware of a few different things.
-The worse your credit is, the higher your APR will be — both your interest rate and often your origination fee.
+When you start looking for bad credit personal loans online, it’s important to know a few different things.
+First, the worse your credit score is, the higher your annual percentage rate (APR) will be.
+That includes both your interest rate and often your origination fee.

-Don’t be surprised to see your loans with an APR of 20% or more.
-It’s also likely that you’ll only have access to lower loan amounts.
+Don’t be surprised to see bad credit loans with an APR of 20% or more.
+Unfortunately, it’s also likely that you’ll only have access to lower loan amounts.

 If you have really poor credit, you might only qualify to borrow $1,000 or $2,000.
 Pay careful attention to your actual loan needs and what your monthly payments look like.
 If it is really going to pinch your budget, it may not be worth it.